Skip to main content

 What Does a Used CNC Machine Cost in 2026?

 Whether you're buying your first CNC machine or adding capacity to an existing shop, understanding current market pricing helps you budget effectively and avoid overpaying.
-This guide provides detailed price ranges for every major category of used CNC equipment — vertical machining centers, horizontal machining centers, CNC lathes, 5-axis machines, and EDM equipment — broken down by brand and size tier.
+This guide provides detailed price ranges for every major category of used CNC equipment — VMCs, HMCs, lathes, 5-axis, and EDM — broken down by brand and size tier.

 Used Vertical Machining Center (VMC) Prices

-VMCs are the most common CNC machine on the used market, which means strong availability and competitive pricing.
+VMCs are the most common CNC machine on the used market — strong availability and competitive pricing.
 Prices depend primarily on brand, table size, spindle speed, and age/condition.

 Small VMCs (Under 30"x16" Table)

-Small VMCs are ideal for toolroom work, prototyping, and small parts production.
-They're the most affordable entry point into CNC machining.
+Ideal for toolroom work, prototyping, and small parts production — the most affordable entry point into CNC machining.

 Mid-Size VMCs (30"x16" to 50"x20" Table)

-The sweet spot for most job shops and production environments.
-These machines handle the widest range of work and represent the highest-volume segment of the used market.
+The sweet spot for most job shops and production environments — the highest-volume segment of the used market.

 Large VMCs (50"x20"+ Table)

-Large VMCs are used for mold and die work, aerospace components, and large structural parts.
-Less common on the used market but available.
+Used for mold and die work, aerospace components, and large structural parts.
+Less common on the used market.

 Used Horizontal Machining Center (HMC) Prices

-HMCs cost significantly more than VMCs, but their pallet changers, rotary tables, and superior chip evacuation deliver dramatically higher throughput in production applications.
-Used HMCs offer compelling value compared to new prices of $300,000-$700,000+.
+HMCs cost significantly more than VMCs, but their pallet changers, rotary tables, and superior chip evacuation deliver dramatically higher throughput in production.
+Used HMCs offer compelling value compared to new prices of $300,000–$700,000+.

 400mm Pallet HMCs